xiangivyli/data-science-portfolio/README.md

 ## Table of Contents
 * [ESG analysis for Pfizer (Exploratory Data Analysis and Linear Regression)](#ESG-analysis-for-Pfizer-(Linear-Regression))
 Tool: Python
-Topic: * identify Pfizer company's position in the pharmaceutical industry
+* identify Pfizer company's position in the pharmaceutical industry
 * visualise the development of Pfizer from 2016 to 2018
 * linear regression between ESG score and total assets